 - A low friction ‘ask’ - Just aim for breaking the ice with the recipient - like a short connect

 Growth Hack #3: Use CRMs like HubSpot to automatically send a pre-created sequence of emails.
-To draft high conversion emails, draw inspiration from email tear-downs by EmailMastery.
+To draft high-conversion emails, draw inspiration from email tear-downs by EmailMastery.

 Social Media Posts

 Growth Hack #5: Get noticed by viewing 100 people's LinkedIn profiles a day.
 Make sure your LinkedIn profile is up-to-date.
 This shall help you get more visibility for yourself and your product.
+Use a profile picture maker to create a professional profile image.

 Growth Hack #6: Use social media posts schedulers that help you schedule week-long posts at once.
 The schedulers like Buffer, HootSuite, TweetHunter help you schedule your posts for time slots that have the greatest probability of engagement.